Backpropagation-Free Test-Time Adaptation for Lightweight EEG-Based Brain-Computer Interfaces: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{rain-computer} interfaces (BCIs) translate neural activity into control commands that enable direct interaction between users and external systems.
-BCI systems support cognitive and sensorimotor assistance, and are increasingly evolving toward closed-loop platforms for neurorehabilitation and cognitive enhancement~\cite{Gao2021}.
+\IEEEPARstart{B}{rain-computer} interfaces (BCIs) translate neural activity into control commands that enable direct interaction between users and external systems, and are increasingly evolving toward closed-loop platforms for neurorehabilitation and cognitive enhancement~\cite{Gao2021}.
 Non-invasive BCIs, which typically rely on electroencephalography (EEG) sensors, remain the most accessible.

-EEG-based BCIs are commonly applied in motor imagery (MI), wherein users mentally rehearse limb movements to activate motor cortical regions~\cite{Wu2022}.
-The resulting EEG signals are decoded in real time into discriminative control commands for devices such as prosthetics, exoskeletons, or computer cursors.
-Beyond active control, EEG also enables passive BCIs for cognitive-state monitoring, e.g., emotion recognition~\cite{Wu2023}, and driver drowsiness estimation~\cite{Fu2024}.
-In such applications, EEG reflects variations in mental status, with real-time monitoring offering substantial benefits for safety-critical tasks such as driving.
+In active BCIs, users perform motor imagery (MI) by mentally rehearsing limb movements, and the resulting EEG is decoded in real time into control commands for devices such as prosthetics, exoskeletons, or computer cursors~\cite{Wu2022}.
+Beyond active control, passive BCIs monitor cognitive states such as emotion~\cite{Wu2023} and driver reaction-time or drowsiness~\cite{Fu2024,Parekkattil2025}, where real-time decoding offers substantial benefits for safety-critical tasks such as driving.